AstraZeneca sold out of vaccine maker Moderna last year

 Based on Moderna’s 2020 closing stock price of $104.47, a stake that size would be worth about $3.2 billion, Reuters calculations show.

-Moderna shares were up bout 2.5% in U.S. premarket trading on Monday.
+Moderna shares were up about 2.5% in U.S. premarket trading on Monday.
 AstraZeneca shares were up 0.6% at 69.9 pounds in London.

-Reporting by Pushkala Aripaka, Kanishka Singh and Maria Ponnezhath in Bengaluru; editing by Peter Cooney and Jason Neely
+Reporting by Pushkala Aripaka, Kanishka Singh and Maria Ponnezhath in Bengaluru; editing by Peter Cooney, Jason Neely and David Evans

 Our Standards: The Thomson Reuters Trust Principles.